 When the nights start to get cold, and all those fans and vents are working against your best greenhouse gardening efforts, it’s time to adjust your dome for the changing weather.
-Of course, it’s never a seamless shift from summer to winter, and temps can fluctuate quite a bit.
-We want to share some tips that will help you winterize your greenhouse.
+Of course, it’s never a seamless shift from summer to winter, and temperatures can fluctuate quite a bit.
+We want to share some tips that will help you in winterizing your greenhouse.
 Helping you adapt to your specific environment and enjoy a flourishing winter garden.

-When the days are warm and nights are 25-35 °F, basically freezing but not far from it, it is time to start winterizing.
-We suggest unscrewing your roof and wall vents (counter-clockwise) so that they require more heat to close.
+When the days are warm and nights are 25-35°F, basically freezing but not far from it, it is time to start winterizing.
+We suggest unscrewing your roof and wall vents (counter-clockwise) so that they require more heat to open.
 They can be manually propped open for a short time during the day.
 By unscrewing the pistons, you allow the dome to accumulate more heat before venting, therefore reducing heat loss and storing more heat for the evenings.

 This practice is a little different in every environment.
 In humid, less windy places, the heat will hold better than in dry, windy areas.
 Then there is plenty of in-between.
 The size of your Growing Dome also makes a big difference.
 Smaller domes have less thermal mass and therefore lose stored heat faster than larger Domes.
-This means that you can leave larger greenhouse doors open for longer and getting more airflow and healthier plants through the winter.
+This means that you can leave the doors open on larger greenhouses for longer periods of time to allow more airflow, which results in healthier plants through the winter.
 Smaller domes have much more significant temperature fluctuations and, on occasion, can require a small backup heating system if it is below 20°F.

 It will take a little experimentation and attention, especially during your first fall and winter, to discover what is best for your dome greenhouse and environment.
 Remember optimizing ventilation during the day regulates humidity levels and encourages airflow for healthy gardens.